sarahshi/mineralML/docs/introduction.rst

 *  Na₂O
 *  K₂O
 *  Cr₂O₃
+*  P₂O₅

 =====
 Units
 =====

 ``mineralML`` performs all calculations using mineral compositions in oxide weight percentages.
+If needed, `mm.oxide_to_element` or `mm.element_to_oxide` may be helpful for converting your data into a usable format.